Rooftop Bars Amsterdam

 Climate: tempered humid

-The city is quite low built, so there are not that many roof terraces in Amsterdam to visit.
+Amsterdam is quite low built, so while there are not that many sky-high rooftop bars in the city, recent years has seen a boom in lovley rooftop terraces in Amsterdam.

 In the latest poll of the "Cost of Living Surveys” list of the world's most expensive cities, Amsterdam ended up in 25th place.
 So expect to spend a little money while you enjoy food and drinks at one of the sky bars here.